 Click here to retrieve the complete distribution archive for Unix/Linux, MacOS X, or Windows, complete with C source code.

-Here are links to version 5.3 for frozen platforms DOS (or by HTTP), or Mac pre-OS X. A version for the One Laptop Per Child XO is here.
+Here are links to version 5.3 for frozen platforms DOS or Mac pre-OS X. A version for the One Laptop Per Child XO is here.

 Also consider David Costanzo's FMSLogo, an updated version of George Mills' MSWLogo, a multimedia-enhanced version for MS Windows based on Berkeley Logo.
 Or Andreas Micheler's aUCBLogo, a rewrite and enhancement of UCBLogo.

 Here are links to other versions of Logo.